When Should A Patent Be Sought?

 For others, the opportunity to obtain royalties or other forms of licensing revenue from those who wish to manufacture, use, sell, and/or distribute the patented product is an ample justification to pursue patenting.

 Applying appropriate patent valuation techniques allows one to determine the potential returns, investments, and risks, along with the likely timings of each of those financial events.
-With that information in hand, an appropriate business plan can be developed for obtaining the optimal return on your patent investment.
+With that information in hand, an appropriate business plan can be developed for obtaining the optimal return on your company’s patent investment.

 Like this post?